gertjanwille/MyTunes/README.md

 #MyTunes
 ##What is it?
-MyTunes is an little website where you can find some tracks that are my favoriet.
-But the most important, it's a prep for my exam Rich Media Development.
+MyTunes is an little website where you can find some of my favorite tracks But the most important, it's a prep for my exam Rich Media Development.

 ###Getting Started